How To Manage Your Income In Retirement

 In retirement, taxes are usually one of your biggest expenses.
 They’re right up there with healthcare costs.
 When it comes to your retirement savings, there are three “tax pools” your accounts can fall under:

 - Taxable accounts: individual accounts, joint accounts, and trusts.

 - Tax-deferred accounts: individual retirement accounts (IRAs), 401(k)s, 403(b)s, and Thrift Savings Plans

 - Tax-free accounts: Roth IRAs, Roth 401(k)s

 Each of these account types (taxable, tax-deferred, and tax-free) are taxed differently—and that’s important to understand when you start making withdrawals.
-Here’s how taxes work with each of these account types.

 When you have funds in all three tax pools, this is known as “tax diversification.”
 This strategy can create some unique opportunities for managing your retirement income.